 In my own discussions with friends and such about anarchy, there is one sticking point where I have had trouble finding the anarchic solution, so I wonder if you might have an idea about it.
 I guess you could call it distributed pollution.
 There are many examples of pollution where each polluter does not contribute much to the total, but there are enough polluters that the total pollution is a problem for everyone.

-Cars are an obvious example here: it’s cheaper for everyone to pollute individually, but collectively we all suffer.
+Cars are an obvious example here: It’s cheaper for everyone to pollute individually, but collectively we all suffer.
 There are two solutions to this problem; one economic and the other social.

 The most logical approach would be to allocate the costs of reducing air pollution to those who generate it.
-DROs (Dispute Resolution Organizations; private insurance mediators) would likely charge drivers and manufacturers for the costs of reducing air pollution – and would structure the contracts so that it would be cheaper to simply reduce pollution than for the DRO to pay for its consequences.
+DROs (Dispute Resolution Organisations; private insurance mediators) would likely charge drivers and manufacturers for the costs of reducing air pollution – and would structure the contracts so that it would be cheaper to simply reduce pollution than for the DRO to pay for its consequences.
 Also, remember that car pollution is currently high because road use is “free” to the user, which increases consumption.
 If car users have to pay for all the costs of driving (roads, pollution etc), use will decline.

 If that answer doesn’t satisfy you, no problem – in the free market, there are as many solutions as there are interested parties!
 Here’s another.
 Let’s say that for some reason DROs didn’t care about the rising costs of air pollution.
-The first thing I would do is start a Clean Air Company, which would, for a fee, guarantee air quality in certain neighborhoods.
+The first thing I would do is start a Clean Air Company, which would, for a fee, guarantee air quality in certain neighbourhoods.
 How would I achieve this lofty end?
-Simple: emotional advertising and social pressure.
+Simple: Emotional advertising and social pressure.
 First, I would start running ads showing kids and grandmothers keeling over from asthma.
 Then I would offer bright yellow “clean air” stickers to anyone who signed up for my program – and for cars which met certain low-pollution guidelines.
-That way, anyone in a neighborhood who didn’t sign up for my clean air program would be highly visible – all their neighbors would know, and social pressure would do the rest.
+That way, anyone in a neighbourhood who didn’t sign up for my clean air program would be highly visible – all their neighbours would know, and social pressure would do the rest.

 Don’t believe me?
 I have two proofs.
 The first is the fact that waiters are almost always tipped – despite the fact that everyone who doesn’t tip is a “free rider.”
 If you think the “tipping” example requires face-to-face contact, what about tsunami charities?
 Billions raised, and almost none of those who gave will ever meet the recipients of their generosity.

 Finally, governments don’t deal effectively with pollution anyway.
-The Canadian government eradicated the Newfoundland cod population through subsidized over-fishing.
+The Canadian government eradicated the Newfoundland cod population through subsidised over-fishing.
 The most polluted lands in the US are owned by the government.
 Logging is a problem because the government won’t sell the land outright, just the timber harvesting rights, which provides little incentive for renewal.
 If global warming is occurring, Kyoto barely slows it down; if it isn’t, Kyoto is a huge waste of time and money – the worst of both worlds.
 Public property is always taken care of badly – and in the stateless society, there is no such thing as public property, since there is no such thing as a government.

 So – DROs would pay to reduce pollution, drivers would pay the full costs of driving, and a clean air company would use powerful and proven social pressures to make sure money was available for pollution reduction.
 Is it ideal?
 Perhaps.
 Could it be better?
 Sure – those are just my ideas.
 In a free market, thousands of the best minds will be working to solve the problem of “free rider” pollution.
 If the problem can be solved, it will be.
 If it can’t, let’s stop using the government to pretend that it can!

-To sum up: if people care about mass pollution, it will be solved.
+To sum up: If people care about mass pollution, it will be solved.
 If they don’t, then those uncaring people will also be running the government – and so it won’t be solved by the state either.

 A private security force would be irresistibly tempted to assume the “evil group” role, I’m sure, so this is no solution.